©1978

 many excellent things about them, but Puritans were people with

 the right aspirations making the wrong applications.
-Puritans wisely did not assume the

 difficult to be ugly.
 They saw reality as a challenge for